 What is employers’ liability insurance?

-Employers’ liability insurance is a legal requirement if your business employs one or more people.
-It provides cover should an employee suffer an injury or illness due to their work for you.
-Businesses are required to have at least £5 million in cover, and a fine of £2,500 a day could be charged for every day you are uninsured.
+Employers’ liability insurance is a legal requirement if you employ one or more people.
+It provides cover against compensation claims should an employee suffer an injury or illness due to their work for you.
+As a minimum, businesses should have £5 million in cover, and a fine of £2,500 a day could be charged for every day you are uninsured.

 Who needs employers' liability cover?